lupyuen/pinetime-rust-mynewt/rust/app/src/flutter.md

 1. We may ignore the other issues for now

+[ __Update:__ I have tested the Flutter app on iPhone and it works too.
+Will update this article shortly ]

 # Download Source Code for Flutter App

 The source code for our Flutter app is located here...